Help is on the way!

 Increasing Access to Mental Health Services

 One crucial aspect of suicide prevention is increasing access to mental health services for older adults.
 This includes ensuring that mental health services are affordable, accessible, and culturally sensitive.
 Teletherapy and telehealth options can be particularly beneficial for older adults who may have difficulty accessing traditional in-person services due to mobility issues or geographic barriers.
+Here are some of the best online resources for suicide prevention and mental health services for older adults:

 • Eldercare Locator: Search for care providers in your zip code, city, or state.